 What Is the Davis-Stirling Common Interest Development Act?

-The Davis-Stirling Common Interest Development Act is the primary body of California law governing homeowners associations, condominium associations, and other common interest developments.
 First enacted in 1985 and significantly reorganized and recodified in 2014, the Davis-Stirling Act is codified in California Civil Code Sections 4000 through 6150 and establishes the legal framework for virtually every aspect of how a California HOA or COA operates.

-The Act covers an extraordinarily broad range of association governance topics – from how a board is elected and how meetings must be conducted, to how assessments are collected, how disputes are resolved, and how the association’s finances must be disclosed to homeowners.
+The Act covers an extraordinarily broad range of association governance topics, from how a board is elected and how meetings must be conducted, to how assessments are collected, how disputes are resolved, and how the association’s finances must be disclosed to homeowners.
 For California HOA and COA boards, understanding the Davis-Stirling Act is essential.
 Violations of the Act can expose board members to personal liability, invalidate association actions, and create grounds for expensive litigation.

 Key Facts About the Davis-Stirling Act